aopatric/aopatric.github.io/README.md

 I'm a third year undergraduate at MIT born and raised in East Los Angeles, CA studying Artificial Intelligence + Decision Making.
 Current projects are in AI@MIT's Permeate effort and an undergraduate reseach position in the Decentralized AI group at the MIT Media Lab.
-Interests are in

 # News